RealDragonSpike/RealDragonSpike/README.md

   <summary><ins>|ᴘᴏɴʏ ᴛᴏᴡɴ|:</ins></summary>

 <div align="center">
  <p>When I'm with people, I'll let them snuggle and pile on me.
 My Spike cosplay should not be covered or replicated.
-Doing that would be risky.</p>
+Doing that would be risky..</p>
  <p>I may be AFK or semi-AFK, but I may be online every year, well, sometimes.</p>
- <p>Free to W2I, there's a chance that I might see the messages.</p>
+ <p>Free to W2I, there's a lot of chances that I might see the messages!.</p>
- <p>I do not want spam whispers when I'm AFK or semi-AFK.</p>
+ <p>I do not want spam whispers when I'm AFK or semi-AFK..</p>
- <p>Always AFK or semi-AFK, away from keyboard.</p>
+ <p>Always AFK or semi-AFK or away from keyboard.</p>
- <p>Do not try to harass or spam with whispers when I'm AFK or semi-AFK.</p>
+ <p>Do not try to harass or spam with whispers when I'm AFK or semi-AFK; it's very rude..</p>
  <p>Don't try make fun of me and my friends.</p>
- <p>I avoid being bullied, spammed, and harassed.</p>
+ <p>I avoid being bullied, spammed, and harassed...</p>
- <p>I will not respond to a spam whisper.</p>
+ <p>I will not respond to a spam whisper..</p>
- <p>Always active, I won't disconnect the game whenever I'm AFK or semi-AFK.</p>
+ <p>Always active, I might disconnect the game whenever I'm AFK or semi-AFK.</p>
- <p>I don't assume that much; I'll allow you to wear Twilight if you want my attention.</p>
+ <p>I don't assume that much; PLEASE LET ME HAVE MY NAP.
+[DNI whoever disturbs or interrupts my nap.
+But whispering is fine!
+But not spam whispers.</p>
  </div>
 </details>
 <br>